monicahq/monica/docs/contribute/readme.md

 You should never make real HTTP calls in your unit tests - like querying an external API that is not linked to Monica.

-You can mock http calls by mocking calls made by Guzzl.
+You can mock http calls by mocking calls made by Guzzle.

 You can find an example of how mocking is done in the `GetWeatherInformationTest.php` file.